 Compared to vegetative or asexual methods, sexual propagation with the use of seed has the advantage of massive production of seedlings and rootstocks.
-However, the seedlings may not be true-to-type because both the maternal and paternal factors contribute, through the process of fertilization, to the genotype of the embryo in the resulting seed.
+However, the seedlings may not be true-to-type because both the maternal and paternal genes contribute, through the process of fertilization, to the genotype of the embryo in the resulting seed.
 It is the embryo which gives rise to a new plant.
 This is similar to humans in which the offspring (child) exhibits physical traits which are variants of either parent.

 The methods employed in sexual propagation using seeds are simple, but a nurseryman needs to be familiar with the characteristics of different seeds.
 S/He ought to know also seed dormancy and the different methods of seed pretreatment to break dormancy or to hasten seed germination.
 Another important consideration is seed longevity which affects viability.

 It is in relation to seed longevity and the effects of drying and storage temperature on germination that seeds are classified as orthodox seeds and recalcitrant seeds.
 These classifications are in accordance with their sensitivity to drying and temperature.
 A third group is the intermediate seeds which exhibit the drying tolerance characteristic of the orthodox seeds but are sensitive to low temperature storage like the recalcitrant seeds.

 Familiarization with these seed types can mean the difference between success or total failure in sexual propagation.
 As a general rule, the propagation of orthodox seeds can be delayed by drying.
 But the recalcitrant seeds must be planted immediately.